Skip navigation

 Overview

-This is the official web site for VTC's CubeSat Laboratory providing information about all our missions, both in the past and ongoing.
+This is the official web site for VTSU's CubeSat Laboratory providing information about all our missions, both in the past and ongoing.
 See the Flying Sparks blog for up to the minute information about our current work.
 To contact us, see the "People" section below.

 Papers and Presentations